New, more capable technologies continuously replace perfectly functional old ones. Change isn’t new. Why do we resist it?

 The translators didn’t care that the WANG eliminated the OCR processing.
 They didn’t care that the WANG unified their work with the departments they served.
 They were not the type to “win one for the Gipper.”
 Their beloved keyboards were gone.
 They had to get used to the WANG.
 Their personal comfort zone had been violated and they complained!

 A couple weeks later, the translators started formal training with the WANG instructor.
-Of course, they learned how to create, save, open, edit and send new documents.
 It was a time before PCs.
+They learned how to create, save, open, edit and send new documents.
 These were all new skills and they learned quickly.

 But they didn’t like the keyboard.
 The keyboard was their comfort zone.
 They didn’t like being forced out of their comfort zone.
 Then all of a sudden, to my surprise and almost instantly, their attitudes changed.